 How will the footage captured help to keep the community of NSW safe?

 The smart CCTV will provide statistics of travel behaviours including vehicle type, de-identified passenger data and key travel times.
 The smart CCTV will also capture passenger and driver behaviours such as unsafe drop off and pick up of passengers.
 With this data, it will be better understood how data derived from Smart CCTV might improve safety outcomes, customer experiences and transport management.
 This will be done through reducing passenger wait times and optimisation of traffic to help promote better connectivity to and from city centres leading to more efficient passenger journeys, focusing on vehicle safety and compliance

 When is it expected that the installation of the Smart CCTV cameras will be completed?

-It is expected the Smart CCTV camera trial will be completed June 2022.
+It is expected the Smart CCTV camera trial will be completed late 2023.
 This date is subject to change.

 How will the Smart CCTV affect me as a point to point transport service provider or driver?

 As a driver, through monitoring of taxi ranks and related areas, the Smart CCTV rollout will assist in improving safety and help identify where optimisations can be made.